42

 Poor Value

 The financial data raises serious concerns about University of Memphis.
-With a net cost of $12,397 per year and median graduate earnings of only $48,458 ten years out, the payback period stretches to 14.1 years.
+With a net cost of $12,397 per year and median graduate earnings of only $48,458 ten years out, the estimated payback period exceeds 14.1 years.
 For most students, the financial return does not justify the cost.

 Areas of concern include a 50.9% graduation rate and high debt relative to what graduates earn and concerning loan repayment rates and a long payback period.